 Udaipur – 313 001, Rajasthan, India

 Clearly like no other, Oberoi Udaivilas is amongst the finest and most luxurious hotels in India.
 The five-star resort holds two extraordinary swimming pools – the longest extending 175 meters.
 With sweeping views of Lake Pichola, Oberoi Udaivilas holds 86 rooms and suites, some with private pools.
 This year, Oberoi Hotels & Resorts was ranked third among the Top 25 Hotel Brands in the World by Travel+Leisure.
+As a result, you can understand why this particular hotel is so popular.
+You can find Rajasthan in the northern section of India.
+Not only is it the largest Indian state by size, it’s also the seventh most populous.

 Six Senses Zil Pasyon